 Past highlights include Handel’s Agrippina for Boston Lyric Opera; Mozart’s La finta giardiniera for San Francisco Opera’s Merola Program; Handel’s Serse for Indiana University; Handel’s Rinaldo for Portland Opera with the Portland Baroque Orchestra; and Richard Strauss’s Die Fledermaus for Virginia Opera.
 He has appeared regularly with Wolf Trap Opera and the Berkshire Choral Festival, most recently leading Haydn’s Missa in tempore belli in Salzburg.

-Born in LaPorte, Indiana, and now a resident of New York City, Gary Thor Wedow has been a member of The Juilliard School faculty since 1994 and has led performances there of Monteverdi’s L'Incoronazione di Poppea, La finta giardiniera, Agrippina, and Don Giovanni.
+Born in La Porte, Indiana, and now a resident of New York City, Gary Thor Wedow has been a member of The Juilliard School’s faculty since 1994, leading performances of Monteverdi’s L’incoronazione di Poppea, La finta giardiniera, Handel’s Ariodante, and most recently, Don Giovanni.
 He has prepared several performing editions of Baroque works in collaboration with countertenor Lawrence Lipnik.
-Mr. Wedow’s long association with director Stephen Wadsworth has included productions of Handel’s Xerses and Ariodante as well as Gluck’s Iphigénie en Tauride.
+His long association with director Stephen Wadsworth has included productions of Handel’s Serse and Ariodante and Gluck’s Iphigénie en Tauride.